-We see an old man being taken from the plane, clearly in a bad way and he is stretchered with oxygen mask attached from our plane to a waiting ambulance.
+We see an old man being taken from our plane, clearly in a bad way and he is stretchered with oxygen mask attached to a waiting ambulance.
 I joke to my fellow 16 passengers stood on the tarmac that that was our pilot.
 The atmosphere is broken and everyone laughs, especially the two young lads, who in fairness are buzzed by the whole thing.
-As am I. I woulda paid extra to go on a little prop plane like this, so the fact I paid nothing and its likely gonna be a bumpy ride is just a huge bonus.
+As am I. Truth is I woulda paid extra to go on a little prop plane like this, so the fact I paid nothing and its likely gonna be a bumpy ride is just a huge bonus.

 The light fades and the shimmering on the lake makes way for onyx blackness, the lights of Pokhara dotted across the far perimeter and faint sounds of music waft up the mountainside.
 There is only one other resident there when I arrive, on his third consecutive yearly return, and he is slightly older than I, perhaps 60.
 We get chatting and he speaks not a word of English, which I love as it forces me to use my old school level French.
 We sit and talk for an hour, completely understood both, and words from my childhood learning come flooding back to me.

 He tells me there is a fantastic walk round the entire lake which takes 6 hours at leisurely pace, and there are monasteries and some lovely places to eat, and drink all round.
 He has just done this today.